 100 ounces of fluids per day is a good goal.

 We totally understand that some days this is tough.
-Getting a new water bottle, setting reminders, and trying water infusions with herbs and fruit are a few great ways to change it up and stay hydrated.
+Getting a new water bottle, setting reminders, and trying water infusions with herbs and fruit are a few great ways to change it up and stay hydrated and up your fluid intake.

 Drink coconut water or an electrolyte beverage.